The Clio Brewer Lets You Make Barista-Worthy Coffee at Home

-“Look — we got a whole box of pods!” said my caffeine-fiend sweetheart, showing me boxes of four different brews: Rise and Shine, a mild roast with hints of citrus; Smooth Sailing, a medium roast with notes of chocolate and hazelnut; Peak Power, a dark roast featuring toasted caramel and dark chocolate; and Evening Delight, a light decaf blend with hazelnut and light chocolate notes.
+“Look — we got a whole box of pods!” said my younger one, showing me boxes of four different brews: Rise and Shine, a mild roast with hints of citrus; Smooth Sailing, a medium roast with notes of chocolate and hazelnut; Peak Power, a dark roast featuring toasted caramel and dark chocolate; and Evening Delight, a light decaf blend with hazelnut and light chocolate notes.
 (Clio’s black tea, “English Tea Time,” is currently sold out, so we didn’t get to try that one.)

 My only complaint is that the pods all look the same, so if you accidentally take out a few Rise and Shines and a few Evening Delights and put them on the counter together, there’s no way to tell which is which.
 Maybe Clio will solve that one soon (before anyone mixes them up and has a sleepless night).